 Proper nutrition is of paramount importance in caring for children with disabilities.
 With the right diet and medical care, our residents can make dramatic strides in their health and quality of life.
 MSC routinely enlists the advice of nutritionists to ensure that residents are provided with meals that will best suit their individual needs.
 With our focus on sustainable agriculture we are able to grow much of this wholesome food ourselves.

 In Jamaica and Zimbabwe, nutrition is a key component of the Little Angels preschools where children are educated and given two meals daily.
-In Zimbabwe, there are four nutrition programs throughout the city of Bulawayo providing a daily meal to over 500 children.
-The children all travel on foot and walk up to 11 kilometers each day to receive a meal.
+In Zimbabwe, there are four nutrition programs throughout the city of Bulawayo providing a daily meal to over 1000 children.